 Fresh products often cost 20-40% more than frozen, but have less trim loss and longer shelf life.
 Many restaurant owners automatically choose fresh without calculating what it really costs.
-In this article you'll learn exactly how to calculate which choice is financially smartest for your kitchen.
+Learn exactly how to calculate which choice is financially smartest for your kitchen.

 The difference in purchase price